plgd-dev/doc/content/en/configuration/resource-directory.md

 ### Public Configuration

-These configurations are `Coap Cloud Conf` information for device registration to plgd cloud as well as root CA certificate, certificate authority address to get identity certificate for ssl connection to plgd cloud before device registration.
+These configurations are `Coap Cloud Conf` information for device registration to plgd hub as well as root CA certificate, certificate authority address to get identity certificate for ssl connection to plgd hub before device registration.
-This will be served by HTTP Gateway API as defined [here](https://github.com/plgd-dev/cloud/blob/v2/http-gateway/uri/uri.go#L14) and also see [cloud-configuration](https://try.plgd.cloud/.well-known/cloud-configuration).
+This will be served by HTTP Gateway API as defined [here](https://github.com/plgd-dev/hub/blob/main/http-gateway/uri/uri.go#L14) and also see [hub-configuration](https://try.plgd.cloud/.well-known/hub-configuration).

 | Property | Type | Description | Default |
 | ---------- | -------- | -------------- | ------- |